 - Mobile phone number

 - A brief medical history for the client

-- Signature on Therapy Agreement
+- Signature on Therapy Agreements

-If necessary I will seek the clients’ consent to relay voice only messages, through a third party trusted by the client, if the client not available to take the call.
+If necessary I will seek the clients’ written consent to relay voice only messages, through a third party trusted by the client, if the client is not available to take the call.
 In this case an addendum is written on the Therapy Agreement and client signature is added to approve.

 Information 6 and 7 is collected for the following reasons: